Pinet, Spain: History and demography

+The origins of Pinet date from a settlement established in the Islamic era, which included a farmstead and defensive fortification located on a hill above the village.
+The fortification was destroyed in the 13th century by Christian troops, with only its ruins remaining today.

-Historically, the village belonged to the barony of Llutxent, under the authority of the Maza family, and subsequently the houses of Mandas and Dos Aguas.
+By the 13th century, the village belonged to the barony of Llutxent, falling first under the authority of the Maza family, and subsequently under the houses of Mandas and Dos Aguas.

 In 1530, Pope Clement VII created the Vicariate of Pinet, which was run under the authority of the Dominicans of Llutxent until 1835.

-By 1646, only 20 inhabitants were recorded as living in the municipality following the expulsion of the Moriscos, which was implemented was particular intensity in Valencia.
+By 1646, only 20 inhabitants were recorded as living in the municipality following the expulsion of the Moriscos, which was undertaken with particular intensity in Valencia.

 Towards the end of the 18th century, the population had risen to around 150 inhabitants, before reaching some 300 hundred at the beginning of the 20th century.

 By 1920, the population had reached 434 inhabitants, from which point it entered a progressive decline in consonance with the rural flight experienced in many areas throughout Spain during the 20th century.

 Economy

 The local economy was traditionally based on a combination of dryland (grape, prune, olive, almond and carob, among others) and irrigation (apple and other fruit) agriculture, dry stone walling and the production of baskets, rugs, espadrilles, hats and other articles made from esparto and palm leaves.

-In common with other rural areas throughout Spain, these activities have been in decline since the mid-20th century, their place having been taken by livestock farming (poultry and pig farming), services, construction and tourism.
+In common with other rural areas throughout Spain, these activities have been in decline since the mid-20th century, their place having been taken by livestock farming (poultry, sheep and pig farming), services, construction and tourism, and specifically activities related to cycling, rock climbing and hiking.

 Geography and topography

 Pinet is located in the north-east of the Valle de Albaida comarca and covers an area of 11.9 km2.

-It is situated at the head of a horse-shoe shaped valley, the surface of which is composed of reddish marl deposited by water erosion originating in the mountains that lie at its north-easterly and northern extremes.
+It is situated at the eastern extreme of the Sierra Grossa mountain range, a karstic environment with a strong predominance of limestone soils with dolomites.
+The village itself is located at the head of a south-facing horse-shoe shaped valley, the surface of which is composed of reddish marl deposited by water erosion originating in the mountains that lie at its north-easterly and northern extremes.

 The municipality’s altitude ranges from 466 metres above sea level in its most southerly point, to 700 metres above sea level in the area known as Alto del Collado dels Caragols, located in its north east.
 The village of Pinet lies at an altitude of 348 metres.

-Pinet is located on the poorly-defined Pinet Syncline, which runs from North-North West to South-South East.
+Pinet is located on the poorly defined Pinet Syncline, which runs from North-North West to South-South East.
 This structure would appear to have been formed by two large, vertical faults.